Adjora language

 Adjora (Adjoria, Azao) a.k.a.
 Abu is a Ramu language of Papua New Guinea.

 A supposed dialect, Auwa, apparently with few speakers, may be a distinct language.
+One confirmed dialect, however, is Sabu, which is spoken in the northeast of the language's region.

+Location

+Adjora is spoken in the Madang and East Sepik provinces of Papua New Guinea, specifically between Angoram, Ramu, and Sepik rivers and in the northwest of Madang.
+It is used in approximately 22 villages.

 Sociolinguistics

 Many Adjora words have been borrowed by Tayap, a nearby language isolate that is spoken just to the west of the Adjora area.
+It is also closely related to the Waran language (also known as Banaro).

+Most of its 4,200 speakers are Abu (3,380), though there are 820 Savunese speakers.